Bangkok Parks: Why You Should Visit Lumphini Park

 History of Lumphini Park

-It was named after Lumbini, which is the birthplace of the Buddha in Nepal.
-Originally this location was on the outskirts of the city though today, it’s in the center of the main business district.
+It was named after Lumbini, the Buddha’s birthplace in Nepal.
+Originally, this location was on the outskirts of the city, though today, it’s in the center of the main business district.

-The park went through a number of changes over the years.
+The park went through many changes over the years.
 During World War II, it was used as a Japanese army camp.
-Though typically, it has been a public space that the residents of Bangkok enjoy using.
+Typically, it has been a public space that the residents of Bangkok enjoy using.

 After spending a day trying to navigate the maze of people at the Grand Palace and some of the other famous Bangkok Temples, I have to admit I was a bit worn out.
 They are stunning and worth seeing—don’t get me wrong, but they were so clogged with people that the experience was overwhelming.